Letter-by-letter curriculum

 A structured 26-letter curriculum in Zaner-Bloser pedagogical order with an alphabetical toggle.
 Children see exactly where they are and what is coming next.

-Real-time pressure feedback shows when a stroke is too light, just right, or too heavy.
-Pressure metrics only apply when using a compatible stylus, so finger practice stays encouraging.
+Real-time feedback shows when a stroke is too light, just right, or too heavy.
+Pressure only counts with Apple Pencil, so finger practice stays encouraging.

-Each letter is checked against its model stroke path so children get honest feedback on shape, direction, and completion — not a stamp of approval for any squiggle.
+Every letter is checked against its model stroke path, so children get honest feedback on shape, direction, and completion — not a gold star for any squiggle.

-A faint ghost of the target letter appears on the writing zone, scaled to x-height, so young learners can trace confidently before moving to freehand practice.
+A faint ghost of the target letter appears on the writing zone, scaled to x-height, so young learners can trace confidently before moving to freehand.

-A 26-dot progress strip under every screen shows completed letters, current letter, and the next few upcoming — nothing is hidden behind menus.
+A 26-dot strip under every screen shows completed letters, the current letter, and the next few coming up — nothing hidden behind menus.

-Check, Try Again, and Next Lesson buttons live in a sticky footer so the next action is always one tap away, even on smaller iPads.
+Check, Try Again, and Next Lesson live in a fixed footer so the next action is always one tap away, even on smaller iPads.

 Pen Licence is built for parents, teachers, and therapists looking for a serious handwriting practice app for iPad, a learn to write app, or a kids writing app with Apple Pencil.
 It fits families practicing at home, classrooms using iPads as a station, and occupational-therapy work where pressure and stroke formation matter.